npatwari/pathLossTutorial/README.md

 ```
 (these can be started in parallel.)

-When all three compute nodes are done, go to the 2nd orchestrator terminal window and run
+When all three compute nodes are done, go to your **second** orchestrator terminal window and run
 ```
 ./3.run_cmd.sh
 ```